Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Experiments and Results

-The comparison of CrissCross with recent prior works is presented in Table \ref{tab:sota_action}.
-To save computation time and resources, the fully-supervised baselines compared to CrissCross, are taken directly from prior works \cite{cmac,gdt,brave,xdc} and have not been implemented by ourselves.
-When pretrained with Kinetics-400, CrissCross achieves state-of-the-arts on UCF101 and HMDB51 in both the fine-tuning setups.
-CrissCross outperforms current state-of-the-arts AVID \cite{avid} on UCF101 and HMDB51 by $3.2\%$ and $4.8\%$, respectively, when fine-tuned with $8$ frame inputs.
-Additionally, while fine-tuned with $32$ frames, CrissCross outperforms current state-of-the-arts GDT \cite{gdt} and AVID \cite{avid} by $2.2\%$ and $3.9\%$ on UCF101 and HMDB51 respectively.
-CrissCross shows significant improvements compared to CM-ACC \cite{cmacc} on UCF101 ($77.2$ vs. $88.3$) and HMDB51 ($40.6$ vs. $60.5$) when pretrained using a small-scale dataset Kinetics-Sound \cite{l3-kineticssound}.
-Additionally, CrissCross outperforms fully-supervised baselines by $1.4\%$ and $7.4\%$ on UCF101 and HMDB51 respectively when both the fully-supervised and self-supervised methods are pretrained on Kinetics-Sound \cite{l3-kineticssound}.
-To the best of our knowledge, this is the first time that self-supervision outperforms fully-supervised pretraining on action recognition using the same small-scale dataset, showing that our method even performs well on limited pretraining data.
-Finally, CrissCross outperforms the current state-of-the-art, AVID \cite{avid}, when pretrained on AudioSet and fine-tuned with $8$-frame inputs, on both UCF101 and HMDB51.
-Next, when fine-tuned with $32$-frame inputs, CrissCross achieves competitive results amongst the leading methods.
-It should be noted that prior works which show slightly better performance compared to CrissCross are trained with much longer visual input segments.
-For example, BraVe \cite{brave} uses $2$ augmented views of $32$ and $128$ frames, whereas CrissCross takes only $8$ frames as input for both views.
-Please see Section \ref{supsec:additional_results} for an extended list of comparisons.
+In addition to the commonly used Kinectis400 and AudioSet, we further evaluate CrissCross while pretrained on the small-scale Kinetics-Sound.
+Here, we observe significant improvements compared to the current state-of-the-art CM-ACC \cite{cmacc} on both UCF101 ($88.3$ vs. $77.2$) and HMDB51 ($60.5$ vs. $40.6$).
+Additionally, CrissCross outperforms fully-supervised pretraining by $1.4\%$ and $7.4\%$ on UCF101 and HMDB51 respectively when both the fully-supervised and self-supervised methods are pretrained on Kinetics-Sound.
+To the best of our knowledge, this is the first time that self-supervision outperforms full-supervised pretraining on action recognition using the same small-scale pretraining dataset, showing that our method performs well on limited pretraining data.